Media apprenticeships

 If you're over 19 and have completed your first year, you'll be paid the minimum wage for your age.
 See GOV.UK - National Minimum Wage Rates for more information.

-While working as an apprentice, you'll be paid for your regular working hours, as well as for any training that's part of the scheme.
+While working as an apprentice, you'll be paid for your regular working hours and any training that's part of the scheme.
 You'll also be entitled to 20 days paid holiday each year, plus bank holidays.

 How do I become a media apprentice?

-Most applications will be made online as you would when applying for any job.
-See the individual employer's website for details of what they expect from you.
+Most applications are made online, as you would when applying for a job.
+See the employer's website for details of what they expect from you.

-You'll find that media apprenticeships could start at any time of year.
-For example, Channel 4 applications for the 2024 cohort are open from March 2024, while applications for many of Sky's apprenticeships close towards the end of January in advance of their September start date.
+Media apprenticeships can start at any time of year.
+For example, Channel 4's application window is open from March for a September start, while applications for many of Sky's apprenticeships close towards the end of January.

 Find out more